Seeed-Studio/wiki-documents/docs/Software-PlatformIO.md

 ## Configurations for Wio Terminal and Seeeduino XIAO

-Wio Terminal and Seeeduino XIAO are not yet officially supported by PlatformIO so some configurations are needed.
+**Wio Terminal and Seeeduino XIAO are now officially supported by PlatformIO:**

 1. Navigate to the root location of PlatformIO: